CGalloway3/CST-135_Bug-Smashers-Final-Project/Joint submission/Topic 5/Internal change log.md

 For Internal use only!!

+4-22-18 15:44 CST: (Chad) moved some functionallity from product class, like product locations and quantities, to the inventory mamager class.
+Beginning work on an Icon builder class to remove the complicated task of generating button graphics off the main dispenser class.

 4-22-18 13:47 CST: (Chad) Bug fix when pressing cancel order. also some previous changes for button images.

 4-22-18 10:25 MST: (Richard) Added code to create a dynamic path for animation